Skip to navigation

 My old Psion-based travel kit

 Just for the record, I typed around half a million words on that tiny keyboard over three years; that's about the same as four or five reasonably sized novels.
-As they say, the proof of the pudding is in the eating, but having tried both computers, I'd much rather use a Palm keyboard than a Psion one.
+As they say, the proof of the pudding is in the eating, but having tried both computers, I'd much rather use a proper keyboard than a Psion one.
 My thumbs are still aching...

 Don't Get Addicted!

 It was then that my computer died from the same disease that had struck it down in New Zealand: a cracked screen cable.
-If I had known how long I'd have to wait for a replacement, despite the best efforts of Acorn, it would have sent me into a wave of panic: I've become so used to travelling with the convenience of dynamic budgeting, the ability to keep my travelogue going without having to worry about the constraints of pen and paper, the ease of having all my information available in one place, that life without my little machine is considerably more difficult.
+If I had known how long I'd have to wait for a replacement, despite the best efforts of Acorn, it would have sent me into a wave of panic; I've become so used to travelling with the convenience of dynamic budgeting, the ability to keep my travelogue going without having to worry about the constraints of pen and paper, and the ease of having all my information available in one place, that life without my little machine is considerably more difficult.

 So I kept my travelogue as a series of memory-jogging notes in a pad, ready to sit down and type away as soon as I got to Yogyakarta, the place I thought I'd resurrect the poor, wee beastie.
 Sadly, it wasn't until Singapore that I became electronically sound again, so for this section of the travelogue I'm working from memories that are up to a month old.
 Hopefully it won't be too obvious, but I just know I'll have forgotten so many little details that would normally be rushed down into electronic form as soon as they occur to me.
-Technology is a great enabler, but take it away and the user is worse off than they would have been before: I simply can't write on paper any more, unless it's a short letter.
+Technology is a great enabler, but take it away and the user is worse off than they would have been before; I simply can't write on paper any more, unless it's a short letter.
 The thought of ink and processed tree, of not being able to cut and paste, to change words millions of times, to check the spelling, to back up what I write, to email the result home... it scares the hell out of me!